 Career planners maintain up-to-date knowledge of transportation options as this can be a key component in helping a client obtain and retain employment.
-Career planners assist clients navigate the public transportation system including assistance with researching modes, schedules, costs, and reserving rides.
+Career planners assist clients with navigating the public transportation system including assistance with researching modes, schedules, costs, and reserving rides.
 Transportation resources include bus passes, gas cards, taxi tickets, ride-sharing gift cards, and others as allowable by each individual program.
-EMI continuously reviews and adds transportation options to provide the most appropriate supportive services to clients.
+EMI continuously reviews and adds transportation options to provide the most appropriate supportive services to clients, such as the recent addition of private transportation such as Uber, Lyft, FlexRide, etc.

-21. Provide a description of plans and strategies for, and assurances concerning, maximizing coordination of services provided by the State employment service under the Wagner-Peyser Act (29 U.S.C.
-49 et seq.) and services provided in the local area through the one-stop delivery system, to improve service delivery and avoid duplication of services.
+17. Describe plans, assurances, and strategies for maximizing coordination, improving service delivery, and avoiding duplication of Wagner-Peyser Act (29 USC 49 et. seq.) services and other services provided through the one-stop delivery system.